cem-3000ve1/Miaki/README.md

 Installs REX (Retail-Debug) Firmware on a regular CEX Vita

 MASSIVE UPDATE: THANKS TO CELESTEBLUE - PSN SPOOFING NOW WORKS ON REX!!
 THANK YOU CELESTE!
-MASSIVE UPDATE2: THX TO Voxel9 AND skgleba DEBUG SETTINGS IS NOW WORKKING
+MASSIVE UPDATE2: THX TO Voxel9 AND zecoxao DEBUG SETTINGS IS NOW WORKKING

 Changes where made to kDump.skprx so it does not log or dump any files